ippontech/wip/readme.md

 Compatibility
 -------------
-WIP should be compatible with any JSR 268 portal.
+WIP should work on any JSR 268 portal.
 We specifically tested it with Liferay 6.1 and GateIn 3.3

 Contribution
 ------------